katsmith133/glwagner.github.io/_pages/about.md

 of [bottom-enhanced ocean turbulence][] modulate the transport of heat, carbon and other tracers between the sunlit upper ocean and the abyss.
-I'm funded by a [NOAA Climate & Global Change Postdoctoral Fellowship][] and working with [Raffaele Ferrari][] in the Department of Earth and Planetary Sciences at the Massachusetts Institute of Technology,
+I'm funded by a [NOAA Climate & Global Change Postdoctoral Fellowship][] and working with [Raffaele Ferrari][] in the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology.

 ## More generally